LauraBoemo/MachineLearningStudyNotes/README.md

 # ☕ Machine Learning and AWS...

 Hi!
 Welcome to my Machine Learning on AWS study notes!! 👋 I strongly hope this document is as useful to you as it is to me.
-Have fun!  🎉
+Have fun!!  🎉

 <br>